-- (9) The annual report must include, - (a) statistics about the sex, gender, gender identity, sexual orientation, race, ethnicity, cultural identity, disability status and ability to speak French of candidates who volunteer that information, including whether the candidates identify as Indigenous or as a member of a Francophone community, at each stage of the process, as specified by the Attorney General; and - (b) such other content as the Attorney General may require.
+- (9) The annual report must include, - (a) statistics about the sex, gender, gender identity, sexual orientation, race, ethnicity, disability status and ability to speak French of candidates who volunteer that information, including whether the candidates identify as Indigenous or as a member of a Francophone community, at each stage of the process, as specified by the Attorney General; and - (b) such other content as the Attorney General may require.
 2021, c.
 4, Sched.
 3, s.
-4.
+4; 2024, c.
+2, Sched.
+6, s.
+1.